tclamb/Curry/README.md

-function currying and uncurrying for C++ currently reimplementing using tuples for massive speed gains as is, not very practical
+function currying and uncurrying for C++14

 example usage:
 ```cpp